 Lumity Life Facial Oil

 Using a variety of natural ingredients and added vitamins.
-This facial oil leave a skin super hydrated and happy.
-It also has anti aging ingredients.
+This facial oil leaves the skin super hydrated and happy.
+It also has anti-ageing ingredients.
 Perfect for dry post pregnancy skin.
 Now I had this to gifted me in the past but I swear by it.
 It is a GREAT product.

 Super Facialist Retinol Restoring Serum

 Retinol helps repair damaged skin which is great for a dry break out.
-Not forgetting that you shouldn’t over apply as it can make skin worse.
+Not forgetting that you shouldn’t over-apply as it can make skin worse.
 Retinol is a great way to combat dry skin though.
-Also the next problem we will be talking about to.
+Also the next problem we will be talking about too.